Alca0004/Alca0004/README.md

 ## Hello!
 I'm Aaron 👋

-I'm a passionate front-end web developer with a focus on building sleek, modern websites.
-I'm currently working on enhancing my skills in JavaScript, HTML, and CSS.
-I love creating user-friendly experiences and continuously learning new techniques and frameworks.
-I'm always looking for new challenges and ways to grow as a developer!
+I'm a front-end web developer with a passion for creating clean, minimalist websites that focus on usability and design.
+Currently, I’m taking a bootcamp with CodeSpace to level up my skills and dive deeper into JavaScript and modern web development techniques.

+I love building projects that push my creativity and problem-solving skills while focusing on delivering intuitive, engaging user experiences.
+Whether it's experimenting with new frameworks, fine-tuning my CSS, or perfecting a JavaScript function, I’m always looking to improve and learn something new.

 ### 🚀 Currently Learning:
 - Advanced JavaScript concepts